List of Ngolas of Ndongo

-The following is an incomplete List of Ngolas (ruler) of the Kingdom of Ndongo, a pre-colonial West−Central African state in what is now Angola.
+The following is an incomplete list of Ngolas (rulers) of the Kingdom of Ndongo, a pre-colonial West−Central African state in what is now Angola.

 The full title of those who ruled over the Northern Mbundu Kingdom of Ndongo was Ngola a Kilanje.
 The kingdom was south of Kingdom of Kongo.
 The last ruling dynasty moved east to the nearby Kingdom of Matamba, and continued to rule independently until 1741.